-: The only long barrow known to exist between the Kent and Wessex tombs and now completely destroyed.
-It was first discovered and excavated by the archaeologist William Rankine in 1936 not long before the surviving remains were removed by quarrying.
-It was thought that the barrow was originally some 140 feet long and orientated slightly north of east.
+: The only long barrow known to exist between the Kent and Wessex tombs and now destroyed.
+It was first discovered and excavated by the archaeologist William Rankine in 1936, not long before the surviving remains were removed by quarrying.
+It is thought that the barrow was originally some 140 feet long and orientated slightly north of east.

 The ground here has a slight slope to the south.
 The site is on high ground with views in all directions apart from a segment to the east where the ground rises even higher.
-To the south, the Hog’s Back is visible with the South Downs just being visible beyond.
-To the south-east Crooksbury Hill is prominent, and to the west and north the horizon is some miles distant.
-Without the current tree cover this would have been a pleasant spot but now it is in an area of rough scrub and small fields overshadowed by power lines and a radio mast.
+The Hog’s Back is visible to the south, with the South Downs just being visible beyond.
+To the south-east, Crooksbury Hill is prominent, and to the west and north, the horizon is some miles distant.
+Without the current tree cover this would have been a pleasant spot, but now it is in an area of rough scrub and small fields overshadowed by power lines and a radio mast.

-The site of the barrow is now a patch of scraped rubble and soils with a soil bund a few yards on the north edge beyond which is a disused quarry.
+The barrow site is now a patch of scraped rubble and soils with a soil bund a few yards on the north edge beyond which is a disused quarry.
 There is a railway embankment to the western edge, heavily overgrown.
 Immediately to the south edge of the barrow site is a fenced compound housing the container.
 A rough-metalled track provides access from the north-east.

 The site is so damaged by industrial activity that it is difficult to make out the original ground levels.
 My impression was that so much scraping of the ground in association with earthmoving and storing activities had taken place that the current levels are below the original landform.
 Consequently, no evidence of the barrow would be found by excavation.
 This assumption is backed up by the proximity of a small cliff some 25m to the south-east.
 The face of the cliff, which is some two to three metres high, is virgin chalk showing that cutting into the landscape has occurred in the past.